lDissanayake/pseudo-elements-js/README.md

 # pseudo-elements-js
-Way to modify CSS of pseudo-elements via animeJS
+Way to modify CSS of pseudo-elements with animeJS

 ##Anime JS animate pseudo-elements
 ```